 The one at the top is the header with Blender’s main menus.
 From the file menu, in addition to the classic loading and saving functions, we can access some important import and export functions for 3D (including .3ds, wavefront .obj) and 2D vector (.svg) content.

 At the top of the right side, we find the Outliner, which is the ordered list of all the elements present in the scene and divided into collections (by default we will find two, one of which with the three elements: camera, cube, lamp).
-By clicking on the icons on the right of the listed items, we can deactivate or activate them in order to make the object (or the entire collection) invisible in the 3D View.
+By clicking on the icons to the right of the listed items, we can deactivate or activate them in order to make the object (or the entire collection) invisible in the 3D View (eye icon) or in the render (camera).
 We can increase these restrictions by clicking at the top of the outliner, so that the filter menu appears with the various Restriction Toggles I recommend keeping the arrowhead icon always active, which makes the object selectable or not, and the camera icon to include or exclude the element from rendering.
 Objects selected in the outliner will also be selected in the 3D View.

 Below the outliner is the set of Properties: up to fourteen contextual tabs to be selected by clicking on the icons on the side.
 Some of these tabs are dedicated to the properties of the selected object (active element), others relate to generic properties of the Blender scene, such as the Render context.